 The Solent coastline provides feeding grounds for internationally protected populations of overwintering waders and wildfowl, and is also extensively used for recreation.
 In response to concerns over the impact of recreational pressure on birds within protected areas in the Solent, the Solent Forum initiated the Solent Disturbance and Mitigation Project to determine visitor access patterns around the coast and how their activities may influence the birds.
 The project has been divided into two phases.
 Phase I collated and reviewed information on housing, human activities and birds around the Solent, and reviewed the potential impact of disturbance on birds.
 Phase II has involved a programme of major new data collection to (i) estimate visitor rates to the coast from current and future housing, (ii) measure the activities and distances moved by people on the shore and intertidal habitats, and (iii) measure the distances and time for which different bird species respond to different activities.
 Phase III, which is currently on-going, will result in an Avoidance and Mitigation Plan.

 The work has been overseen by the Solent Forum Nature Environment Group.
-A Project Briefing Note was prepared at the beginning of the project and the group have also produced a protocol for the release of information.
+A Project leaflet was prepared at the beginning of the project and the group have also produced a protocol for the release of information.
 The Solent Forum do not have a role in interpreting the evidence that the project offers.
 The Relevant Authorities have this role and it is likely that Local Authorities will interpret the results as part of the local plan process, guided by a Position Statement from Natural England.